bugzilla/bugzilla.github.io/_posts/2005-05-11-status-update.md

 author: ["jake"]
 categories:
 - Status
+redirect_from:
+- /status/2005-05-11
 ---

 ## Introduction

 The previous three months have seen some of the most active Bugzilla development in history.
 The 2.20 release is promising to be very impressive.
 The team has been hard at work to bring long awaited features such as bugmail threading support and an optional third level of classification (in addition to the current Products and Components).

-If you're looking to get more involved in the actual development of Bugzilla, you may wish to consider joining the [developer's list](https://lists.bugzilla.org/cgi-bin/mj_wwwusr?func=lists-long-full&extra=developers).
+If you're looking to get more involved in the actual development of Bugzilla, you may wish to consider joining the [developer's list](https://lists.bugzilla.org/listinfo/developers).
 This higher volume list is used by the development team to discuss many aspects of the development process and Bugzilla's future.

 ## New Releases